trifrost-js/core/README.md

 ---

 ## 🚀 Project Status
-Trifrost is under active development as we build toward a solid `v1.0` milestone.
+TriFrost is under active development as we build toward a solid `v1.0` milestone.

 The internal architecture is already production-grade, but APIs may still evolve as we polish developer ergonomics, refine edge-case behaviors, and finalize DX across runtimes.